jeceljr/digitalCPUzoo/MCPU/README.md

 ![MCPU for BRAM](mcpu_bram.svg)

-Most low end RAM chips as asynchronous and some FPGAs can disable the internal registers of their BRAMs to have this behavior.
+Most low end RAM chips are asynchronous and some FPGAs can disable the internal registers of their BRAMs to have this behavior.
 Eliminating the pipelining will reduce the maximum possible clock speed but it will allow a version of the MCPU that only needs two clock cycles